apache/beam/sdks/python/README.md

 ## Status of this Release

-This is the Google Cloud Dataflow SDK for Python version 0.2.0.
-It is still early in its development, and significant changes should be expected before the first stable version.
+This is a version of Google Cloud Dataflow SDK for Python that is still early in its development, and significant changes should be expected before the first stable version.

 Google recently